Subarachnoid hemorrhage is a disease that can become serious and, in the worst case, even fatal

 Writing reference ②: https://www.apoplexy.jp/apoplexy/cost/

-Subarachnoid hemorrhage is often aggravated once it develops, so prevention is important.
+Subarachnoid hemorrhage often becomes serious once it occurs, so prevention is important

-Subarachnoid hemorrhage has been said to develop suddenly, but early symptoms such as fluctuations in blood pressure and headache have been confirmed.
-In addition, it often develops after the age of 40, and prevention is especially important after middle age.
+Subarachnoid hemorrhage has been said to occur suddenly, but early symptoms such as blood pressure fluctuations and headaches have been confirmed.
+It often occurs after the age of 40, so prevention is especially important for middle-aged and older people

 ● Meals

-Watch out for too much salt as it can lead to high blood pressure.
-Adjust cholesterol and calories to prevent arteriosclerosis and thrombosis.
+Be careful not to consume too much salt, as it can lead to high blood pressure.
+Adjust your cholesterol and calorie intake to prevent arteriosclerosis and blood clots

-Avoid smoking and alcohol consumption, as these increase the risk of subarachnoid hemorrhage.
+Avoid smoking and alcohol consumption as they increase the risk of subarachnoid hemorrhage

 ● Aerobic exercise

-Aim for at least 20 minutes of exercise per day.
+Aim to exercise for at least 20 minutes a day

 Writing reference ①: https://www.yokohama-shintoshi.jp/brain/nokosoku.html